Physician Assistant Studies Hybrid Program (MS) Highlights

 Policies and Procedures

-All Didactic Component courses are sequential and should be successfully completed in order to progress to the next term of the curriculum.
-Since each course in the program is offered only once during each academic year, any departure from completing a course in its planned sequence (e.g. failure to receive a passing grade of 'C' or better, leave of absence from the program) may result in a delay by which may require retaking the course the following year, as well as delays in completing the program and graduating with the Master of Science degree.
-Each student must complete the program within five calendar years of their first day of class in their first term (see the PA Studies Hybrid Program Policy and Procedure Manual for additional details).
+All Didactic Component courses are sequential and must be completed before moving to the next term of the curriculum.
+Each course in the physician assistant program is offered only once during the academic year, and any departure from completing a course in its planned sequence (e.g., failure to receive a passing grade of ‘C’ or better, leave of absence from the program, etc.) may require a student to retake it the following year.
+This may delay their completion of the program.
+Each student must complete the program within five calendar years of their first day of class in their first term.
+See the PA Studies Hybrid Program Policy and Procedure Manual for additional details.

 Didactic Component (Year One)